NOR vs CEP Dream11 Predictions, National T20 Cup 2020, Northern vs Central Punjab: Playing XI, Cricket Fantasy Tips

 NOR vs CEP National T20 Cup 2020, Northern vs Central Punjab: Match Details

-October 3 – 03:30 pm Indian Standard Time (IST) at the Multan Cricket Stadium, Multan
+October 3 – 03:30 pm Indian Standard Time (IST) at the Pindi Club Ground in Rawalpindi

-ALSO READ: SVW vs LCO Dream11 Predictions, ECS T10 Frankfurt, SV Wiesbaden 1899 vs Lemar CC Oberursel: Playing XI, Cricket Fantasy Tips

 National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab

-National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab captain: Kamran Akmal
+National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab captain: Abdullah Shafique

-National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab vice-captain: Haris Rauf
+National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab vice-captain: Shadab Khan

 National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab wicketkeeper: Kamran Akmal

-National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab batsmen: Ali Imran, Haider Ali, Abdullah Shafique, Rizwan Hussain
+National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab batsmen: Abdullah Shafique, Babar Azam, Zeeshan Malik

+Also Read: Rajasthan Royals vs Delhi Capitals - Head To Head Record

-National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab bowlers: Haris Rauf, Muhammad Musa, Naseem Shah
+National T20 Cup 2020 NOR vs CEP Dream11 team for Northern vs Central Punjab bowlers: Haris Rauf, Musa Khan, Usman Qadir, Zafar Gohar,

-NOR vs CEP National T20 Cup 2020, Northern playing 11 against Central Punjab: Zeeshan Malik, Ali Imran, Haider Ali, Shadab Khan, Umar Amin, Asif Ali, Rohail Nazir (WK), Mohammad Nawaz, Sohail Tanvir, Haris Rauf, Muhammad Musa
+NOR vs CEP National T20 Cup 2020, Northern playing 11 against Central Punjab: Umar Amin, Ali Imran, Zeeshan Malik, Haris Rauf, Imad Wasim, Mohammad Nawaz, Haider Ali, Shadab Khan, Sohail Tanvir, Mohammad Amir, Musa Khan

-NOR vs CEP National T20 Cup 2020, Central Punjab playing 11 against Northern: Kamran Akmal (WK), Rizwan Hussain, Abid Ali, Abdullah Shafique, Saad Nasim, Bilal Asif, Usman Qadir, Sohaibullah, Qasim Akram, Irfan Khan, Naseem Shah
+NOR vs CEP National T20 Cup 2020, Central Punjab playing 11 against Northern: Kamran Akmal, Abid Ali, Abdullah Shafique, Babar Azam, Saad Nasim, Zafar Gohar, Qasim Akram, Bilal Asif, Usman Qadir, Ehsan Adil, Ahmad Bashir

 Team Rankings